MISTCARRYYOU/pypdevs/docs/installation.rst

 .. note:: You should be able to simply install mpi4py from your package repository, though this possibly results in suboptimal performance.

+.. note:: An installation script for mpi4py and MPICH3 is provided in install_mpi4py.sh.
+At the end, you will still need to add mpi to your PATH though.

 First of all, an MPI middleware has to be installed, for which I recommend MPICH3.
 Due to some non-standard configuration options, it is required to install MPICH manually instead of using the one from the repositories.